Knockouts galore at the historic Nassau Coliseum

 Figueroa was alluding to his hands.
 Figueroa has broken his hands on multiple occasions.

-In the second frame, Figueroa landed a hellacious left uppercut to the chin of Guerrero, that snapped his head back, immediately sending him to the canvas and knocked.
+In the second frame, Figueroa landed a hellacious left uppercut to the chin of Guerrero, that snapped his head back, immediately sending him to the canvas.
 In typical Guerrero fashion he showed heart, mounted a brief comeback but was then dropped again via a right hand.
 Guerrero got up, again, and hit with combination that floored him once more.

 "We threw the punches we practiced a lot in training camp, the left uppercut.
 It just happened to work," said Figueroa.